 WhileWilliam Graf, the president of the school board, told reporters that “We intend paying no attention to the sentiment that the ground should not be used again for a school site.”
 PD.
 May 7, 1908. the families of victims mourned long after the quelling of smoke and flame, many in Collinwood rushed back to the business of building a boom town.
 To control costs and complications, the school board committed to building the new elementary school, Collinwood Memorial, on exactly the spot where Lake View had burned.
 A storm of protest and litigation erupted from parents who had lost children in the blaze.
+“If the [school] board persists in building on the old site,” said Robert Scholl, whose son Edward had died in the fire, “the people of north Collinwood will call upon it with shotguns.”
 In an effort to settle the dispute, the state of Ohio bought the land, allowing Collinwood to construct a memorial garden over the old foundation while building the new school adjacent to it.
 With the disagreements and lawsuits, though, more than a year passed between the collapse of Lake View Elementary and breaking ground for Collinwood Memorial.
 Meanwhile, many children attended classes in temporary rooms that the health inspector called “not properly heated or ventilated” and “unsanitary.”
 Nothing, could be done, he concluded, “until the citizens and the school board settle their squabble.”